 Susan successfully represented a major airline in a whistleblower and discrimination suit both at the trial level and in the federal court of appeal.
 See Robert Malfara v.
 United Airlines, 181 F. 3d 109 (11th Cir.
 2002).

-While an Assistant U.S. Attorney, Susan tried a variety of tort cases ranging from slip and falls to the defense of medical negligence claims, as well as money laundering and forfeiture cases and defense of employment discrimination claims.
+While an Assistant U.S. Attorney, Susan tried a variety of tort cases ranging from slip and falls to the defense of medical negligence claims, as well as money laundering and forfeiture cases and defense of employment discrimination claims against the United States.

 Representative Legal Matters